hphelion/docs.hpcloud.com/apispecs/nova/Volume Backup API Specification.md

 ## 3.1 Accounts

-The backups service sits on top and uses the existing Volumes and Swift APIs.
-Users can perform backup operations on volumes they already have access to and can only perform backup operations on Swift which their existing Swift permissions allow.
+The backups service sits on top of and uses the existing Volumes and Swift APIs.
+Users can perform backup operations on volumes they already have access to and can only perform backup operations to Swift which their existing Swift permissions allow.
 The backup service does not add any additional relationships and relies on the underlying Volumes and Swift APIs to control access.